yazid-hoblos/SOLARIS/README.md

 # Run tests to make sure everything works
 pytest tests/ -v
 ```

-### Requirements for Contributions

-Before submitting a contribution, please ensure:

-1. **Code Quality**: All code passes `black` formatting and `flake8` linting
-2. **Testing**: New features include comprehensive tests with >80% coverage
-3. **Documentation**: Functions and classes include docstrings, README updates for new features
-4. **Compatibility**: Changes work across Python 3.8-3.11 and major platforms

 ### Development Workflow

 1. **Create a feature branch** from `main`